-Each Permittee shall implement a public education and outreach program, consistent with permit conditions, to increase the awareness of how the combined actions of human behavior influence storm water pollution and its effects on the environment.
+The Permittee shall continue to implement a public education and outreach program, consistent with permit conditions, to increase the awareness of how the combined actions of human behavior influence storm water pollution and its effects on the environment.
 The public education and outreach program may incorporate cooperative efforts with other entities not regulated by this permit provided a mechanism is developed and implemented to track and report the results of these cooperative efforts.

-- 1. WRITTEN PROGRAM: By November 1, 2027, each Permittee shall submit a written program that describes in detail how the Permittee intends to implement its program.
-At a minimum, the written program to be implemented shall: - a) Address all topics in Table 1 at least once during the permit term, with a minimum of 3 topics being addressed each year.
+- 1. WRITTEN PROGRAM: By April 1, 2027, the Permittee shall submit a written program that describes in detail how the Permittee intends to implement its program.
+At a minimum, the written program to be implemented shall include the following conditions: - a) Address all topics in Table 1 at least once during the permit term, with a minimum of 3 topics being addressed each year.
 Topics may be repeated as necessary. - b) Use at least two Active/Interactive Mechanisms provided in Table 2 each year. - c) For each topic addressed, identify the targeted pollutants of concern, the targeted audience, delivery mechanism, and the entity responsible for implementation.